Biggleswade: Geography

 The area's soil is mostly freely draining and slightly acid, but with a base-rich, loamy texture of sand, silt and clay particles.
 Fertility is high.

 The underlying geology of the Ivel Valley is alluvial.
-The town centre stands largely on river gravel but with smaller areas of green and brown sands and sandstones, and glacial gravel.
+The town centre stands largely on river gravel, with smaller areas of green and brown sands and sandstones, and glacial gravel.
 Boulder clay dominates the outlying southern and eastern parts.